 A New Zealand trademark is required to be a form of brand of logo used to represent or identify particular goods or services.
 The mark must be unique and available in New Zealand while also being capable of graphical representation.
 Typically a trademark will be in the form of words, colours, shapes, smells, sounds, designs or a combination thereof.
 Further information is provided on the definition of a trademark under section 5 of the Trademarks Act 2002.

 The validity period of a New Zealand trademark is 10 years.
 It is important to use the mark in compliance with the Trademarks Act 2002 so there are no grounds for removing the trademark or preventing renewal.
-Trademark renewal can be done every 10 years on expiry of the mark, for an indefinite period of time.
+Renewal can be done every 10 years on expiry of the mark, for an indefinite period of time.

 The Trademarks Act 2002 is the legislation used to regulate and protect registered trademarks in New Zealand.
-Under this act, no trademark shall be registered where it is the same of similar to another recognized mark in New Zealand, nor can it be registered where it is likely to cause offensive or confusion to the public.
+Under this act, no mark shall be registered where it is the same of similar to another recognized mark in New Zealand, nor can it be registered where it is likely to cause offensive or confusion to the public.

 The Act provides protection against the infringement of rights where third parties have used the mark or a similar mark without authority and thus causing harm to a trademark owner.
 Where cases of infringement occur, the act provides sanctions and remedies, typically in the form of damages as compensation.